OWASP/www-project-integration-standards/writeups/owasp_in_sdlc/index.md

 On the database side, there are [ORM](https://sequelize.org/) libraries and [Query Builders](https://github.com/kayak/pypika) for most languages.

-If you write in Java, the [ESAPI project](https://www.javadoc.io/doc/org.owasp.esapi/esapi/latest/index.html) offers several methods to securely implement features, ranging from Cryptography to input escaping and output encoding.

 **Example Low Maturity Scenario:**

 The team attempted to build the requested features using vanilla NodeJS, connectivity to backend systems is validated by firing an internal request to `/healthcheck?remoteHost=<xx.xx.xx>` which attempts to run a ping command against the IP specified.
 All secrets are hard coded.
 The team uses off the shelf GraphQL libraries but versions are not checked using [NPM Audit](https://docs.npmjs.com/cli/audit).
 Development is performed by pushing to master which triggers a webhook that uses FTP to copy latest master to the development server which will become production once development is finished.